TheVoxcraft/ImageToColorLUT/README.md

 ## Future improvments
 With the same dataset it would be possible to create a network that inverts the effects of color luts making the stills more neutral.
 Such a network could learn how to remove the effects color luts.
-This could be a better foundation for creating a new dataset where the movie stills are
+This could be a better foundation for creating a new dataset where the movie stills are neutral to begin with and later altered.
+As the current implementation makes it so that the still in reality has two color grades applied (the original and the dataset LUT).